Go to College in England: The Ultimate Beginner’s Guide

 • You won’t get a lot of choices in your education.
 You’ll take the courses that a department offers for your degree.
 There are a few optional courses.
 Many departments pre-plan your route for all three years with just a handful of electives.

 • With a huge emphasis on degree coursework, studying abroad is a little harder.
-You might find study abroad programs limited by your discipline and particular locations.
+You might find study abroad programs are limited by your discipline and particular locations.

-In spite of the differences, England is a popular destination that’s only getting more popular.
+Despite the differences, England is a popular destination that’s only getting more popular.
 Since Brexit, the UK has seen 50,000 more American students than before.
 Perhaps increased fees for EU students have helped the surge (after all, they used to pay in-country tuition).
-Today, Americans bring in premium tuition dollars.
-It’s in the interest of colleges to make ways to recognize American high school credentials and admit qualified students.
-And they do.

 Even pre-Brexit, Britain was the #1 destination for American students pursuing a degree abroad, with 21,000 students going to college in the UK.